21 Apr Trademark Bullying: Mars v. CocoVaa

 Leaving aside the hyperbole, this does appear to be a case of trademark bullying.
 The Mars product does not occupy the same business space as the candy shop and there is little chance that the candy shop is going to suddenly displace Mars from the candy business.

 I’m a big advocate of trademarking a company’s brand.
 I’m a big advocate of competition in the marketplace.
 I know, from experience and education, that people can be creative about how they name their business, advertise their wares, and bring their company.
-But just as a trademark can be a protection for company to help them build a brand, it can just as easily become a weapon to destroy a company, often a small business, rather than a shield to protect a brand.
+But just as a trademark can be a protection for a company to help them build a brand, it can just as easily become a weapon to destroy a company, often a small business, rather than a shield to protect a brand.

 In this case, I think Mars overreached quite a bit and probably didn’t expect to have dropped the lawsuit on a business owned by a lawyer.